Artist Residencies

 CROSS

-This programme residency is a cross programme residency: residents will benefit from both a 3-month residency in Paris as part of programme de Résidences Cité internationale des arts x Art Explora, and a 3-month residency in Tirana as part of programme de Résidences Tirana - Vila 31 x Art Explora.
+This residency programme is a crossover programme : residents will benefit from both a 3-month residency in Paris as part of the Cité internationale des arts x Art Explora residency programme , and a 3-month residency in Tirana as part of the Tirana - Vila 31 x Art Explora residency programme .

-La Vila31 will support contemporary creation in all its forms from a trans-disciplinary and trans-generational perspective: organizing seminars and festivals, hosting artist run spaces, inviting curators and art critics...
+La Vila 31 supports contemporary creation in all its forms from a trans-disciplinary and trans-generational perspective: organizing seminars and festivals, hosting artist run spaces, inviting curators and art critics...

-The first edition of this transdisciplinary seminar, entitled "Réveil sur Mars", was held on June 30 and July 1, 2023 at the Gaîté Lyrique in Paris.
-On May 24 and 25 2024, Pristina hosted the second edition of this transdisciplinary seminar supported by Oral History Initiative (OHI), focusing on the potential of oral and written archives as political tools.
-The next stage of the festival, the Skopje Performance Festival, will take place from October 4 to 6, 2024 .
-Vila 31 in Tirana will then host a performance festival in March 2025, followed by a transdisciplinary seminar in October 2025.
+The first edition of this transdisciplinary seminar, entitled "Réveil sur Mars" (Awakening on Mars), was held on June 30 and July 1, 2023, at the Gaîté Lyrique in Paris.
+On May 24 and 25, 2024, Pristina hosted the second edition of this transdisciplinary seminar organized by the Oral History Initiative (OHI), focusing on the potential of oral and written archives as political tools.
+These events were followed by the Skopje Performance Festival, which took place from 4 to 6 October 2024.
+Vila 31 hosted the third edition of the transdisciplinary seminar in Tirana from 9 to 13 April 2025, bringing together art exhibitions, concerts, performances, screenings, workshops and a symposium.
+A few months later, from 21 November to 1 December 2025, La Vila 31 opened its doors once again to host a performance festival showcasing artists in residence and other guests from the contemporary scene, including dancer Orion's Belt.
+Participants gathered for performances, screenings, concerts and workshops.

 The calendar